jvilchesf/rust_ml_playground/week1/day2/problem_analysis.md

 I still not sure how this would work.
 If I define [severity, cvss_score, exploitability, update_available] as my evidence, on each structure or device I'll have several vulnerabilities, each of them with their own evidence/ vulnerabilities.
 Would evidence then a different universe of cases to see? for example, thinking on a matrix of compromised and not compromised cases, each of then will have an array of vulnerabilities, each time I want to evaluate a new case I would need to count how many devices share this same "evidence characteristics to calculate anything new.

 What I mean is each time I'm trying to figured out the probability of a compromised devices based on tis own characteristics, I should look into the array of vulnerabilities of each device and see if they have the same evidence to calculate for example
 P(E | H) or P( E), at the end P(E) is a dynamic value, while P(H) is static.
 I'd just define one time the universe of compromised and not compromised, and after I'll be looking for the evidence in this two groups.

-device1: [{
-            "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        },
-        {    "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        },
-        {
-            "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        }]
-device2: [{
-            "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        },
-            "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        },
-            "severity": "ciritcal",
-            "cvss_score": "3-5",
-            "exploitability: "noExploit",
-            "update_available": "true",
-        }]